JulieHM/Notisblokk/notisblokk/restapi/src/main/java/notiskblokk/restapi/README.md

 # REST API

-This folder contains all the logic for the REST API, which includes POST, GET, PUT and DELETE mappings (all logic required by the UI), custom error messaging, exception handlers.
+This folder contains all the logic for the REST API, which includes POST, GET and DELETE mappings (all logic required by the UI), custom error messaging, exception handlers.

 **NoteController**: A @RestController that stores methods used by the API to add and receive Notes.

-**NoteService**: A @Repository which stores the UI methods, which talks to the UI and Controller.
+**NoteService**: A @Repository class that stores the UI methods and talks to the UI and Controller.

 **NotesSpringBootApp**: Initializes the REST API.